powerhousepro69/videoinfox/readme.md

 <br />

-#### This update fixed a mistake that was in  command line option: &nbsp; videoinfox -h
+#### This update fixed Videoinfox and Yt-dlp download and update routines.

-Error: &nbsp; -u &nbsp; Write clipboard content to User Set List

-Correction: &nbsp; -l &nbsp; Write clipboard content to User Set List
+On download fail, notification given.

 <br />